What's New

 TUCSON MUSEUM OF ART TURNS 100 - Originally founded in 1924 as the Tucson Fine Arts Association, the Tucson Museum of Art will celebrate its centennial in 2024.
 The museum plans to display retro exhibits from their archive to showcase their humble beginnings and the growth and development these past 100 years.

-BARRIO VIEJO NOMINATED FOR NATIONAL HISTORIC LANDMARK DESIGNATION - One of Tucson’s downtown neighborhoods, Barrio Viejo, will receive National Historic Landmark designation (info here) by 2024.
+BARRIO VIEJO SEEKING NATIONAL HISTORIC LANDMARK DESIGNATION - One of Tucson’s downtown neighborhoods, Barrio Viejo, is seeking National Historic Landmark designation (info here).
 Barrio Viejo is the largest barrio in the U.S. and exemplifies Tucson’s connectivity to Mexico.
 Built in the mid-1800s largely by Mexicans, it was considered a poor neighborhood, was undervalued, and fell into disrepair for many decades in the 20th century.
 Then, in 1969, half of the neighborhood was bulldozed to make way for the Tucson Convention Center (which many people bemoan to this day).
 What saved the large, still-existing portion of the neighborhood was a small Catholic shrine called El Tiradito, dedicated to an adulterer who was, according to legend, murdered by his father-in-law.
 The neighborhood pushed for National Historic Landmark status for the shrine and succeeded, keeping the remainder of the neighborhood intact.
 Within the past few decades, there has been a renewed focus on Barrio Viejo and its historic buildings, including the restoration of Teatro Carmen, a 300-seat theatre, and the adjoining building, the one-time home of the Black Elks Club.
-The facades of these buildings will be restored by the end of 2023, with the renewed interiors slated for 2025.
+The facades of these buildings was restored at the end of 2023, with the renewed interiors slated for 2025.

 HOTELS